Grab your cheat sheet. |

 While some might see this as a plus, it doesn’t come without its health risks and men who fall into this category can often fall into the high-risk category when it comes to issues such as heart disease, cholesterol, or other cardio issues.

 One of the most common causes of excess testosterone is testosterone replacement therapy (TRT).
-It can often leave you with more of the hormone in your system than you.
-Two of the many side effects of TRT can often be shrunken testicles and “man boobs”.
+This treatment can often leave you with more of the hormone in your system than you need, leading to unintended consequences.
+Two of the many side effects of TRT can often be shrunken testicles and "man boobs."
 This is due to the fact that excess testosterone is sometimes converted into estrogen (a female hormone).
 It can also cause major mood swings.
 Needless to say, TRT should only be considered as a last resort.

 Testosterone gel is often a cause, even if you have accidentally come into contact with someone who is using testosterone supplementation prescribed by a physician, can sometimes cause high testosterone.
 Still, it’s generally to help to balance your levels out.
 It’s more likely to increase if someone purchases it illegally and supplements deliberately to push testosterone levels higher.